-Miss BumBum Suzy Cortez Sizzles In A Swimsuit So Small, It Should Be Illegal
+Suzy Cortez Sizzles Tiny Red-And-White Striped Thong Swimsuit

-Suzy Cortez already proved that she had a fantastic body when she won the Brazilian Miss BumBum competition in 2015, beating out over 500 other applicants.
+Suzy Cortez proved that she had a fantastic body when she won the Brazilian Miss BumBum competition in 2015, beating out over 500 other applicants.
 However, she did it yet again this past week, showing that she still carried the crown after winning the international version of the contest.

 In honor of the recent victory, the brunette bombshell posted to Instagram a picture that showcased her most famous asset in a bathing suit so small, it is hardly visible.

 The Miss BumBum contest is a huge deal in Brazil.
 In fact, last year, the competition got so fierce that a fight broke out on stage when one of the contestants accused the winner of having implants, per TMZ.
-The fact that Suzy has now two titles to her name is thus a big accomplishment.
+The fact that Suzy has now two titles to her name is a big accomplishment.

 To show off her "bumbum," Suzy posed in a red-and-white striped thong swimsuit.
 Though it was a one-piece suit, it was likely skimpier than most bikinis, as the thong cut of the back left almost nothing to the imagination, and fully flaunted her ample derriere.

-The swimsuit then featured two straps that formed an x-cross across her tanned back.
+The swimsuit also featured two straps that crisscrossed over her tanned back.
 As she looked over her shoulder, she showed off a serious amount of sideboob, thanks to the similarly skimpy cut in the front.

 "Perfect," gushed one fan, adding a star-eyes face, along with a few fire and red heart emoji.